-There are few things more stressful than to find yourself accused of a crime, especially if it’s a serious crime with life-altering consequences.
-This is true whether it’s your first involvement with the legal system or a subsequent involvement.
+There are few things more stressful than finding yourself receiving accusations of a crime, especially if it’s a serious crime with life-altering consequences.
+This is true whether it’s your first time being involved with the legal system or a subsequent involvement.

 But there is hope!
 Our Washington defense attorneys are committed to defending you and your case in a strategic manner that will maximize the chances of seeing a favorable case resolution.